Streamlined Machine Learning Modeling in R

 leads_training = leads_split %>% training()

-leads_test = leads_split %>%testing()
+leads_test = leads_split %>%testing()# Set up the model

 logistic_model = logistic_reg() %>%